nijoakim/combo-whist/README.md

 For more detailed information check out the actual rules.

 ## Building
-Combo whist is distributed as a LaTeX LANGUAGES which can generate pdfs containing the rules.
+Combo whist is distributed as a LaTeX source which can generate pdfs containing the rules.
 To generate the ruleset for all languages use

 	$ make